Storm’s five Olympians return as Seattle gets set for WNBA’s inaugural Commissioner’s Cup championship

 “If we win, they’re not going to give us much credit because Seattle hasn’t practiced like we have,” Miller said.
 “But we have to get the cobwebs out.
 We haven’t played a game in five weeks.
 That’s the benefit of Stewie, Bird and Loyd.
 They’ve played games throughout this whole stretch even while they may not be back with their core group practicing.”

 Aside from bragging rights and becoming the first team to win the Commissioner’s Cup trophy, there’s a $500,000 in prize money on the line.
+Each player on the winning team gets $30,000 while the runner-up receives $10,000.

 The financial incentive is significant considering player bonuses for winning a WNBA title is $11,356.